Madame du Barry: Mistress of Louis XV: 1768–1774

 Jeanne quickly became a sensation in Paris, building up a large aristocratic clientele.
 She had many customers, including government ministers and royal courtiers, the most prominent being the Maréchal de Richelieu.
 Though the Duc de Choiseul found her rather ordinary, in 1768 he took her to Versailles, where King Louis XV caught sight of her.
 The king took a great interest and sent for her through his valet and procurer Dominique Lebel.
 The popular Queen Marie Leszczyńska was dying, and Jeanne was escorted to the king's boudoir so frequently as to cause Lebel concern for his position.
 After weeks of sincerely mourning the queen's death in June 1768, Louis XV was ready to resume his affairs.
-As a woman of low birth as well as a prostitute, Jeanne could not qualify as maîtresse-en-titre; but the king ordered she be married to a man of good lineage and brought to court.
+As a woman of low birth as well as a prostitute, Jeanne could not qualify as maîtresse-en-titre, but the king ordered she be married to a man of good lineage and brought to court.
 On 1 September 1768 she was married to Count Guillaume du Barry, the younger brother of her former lover Jean-Baptiste du Barry.
 The marriage ceremony included a false birth certificate created by Jean-Baptiste du Barry, making Jeanne appear younger by three years and of fictitious noble descent.

 Jeanne was installed above the king's quarters in Lebel's former rooms.
 She lived a lonely life, unable to be seen with the king since no formal presentation had taken place.
 Very few, if any, of the nobility deigned to acknowledge her, a woman of the street who presumed above her station.
 Jeanne had to be presented at court, but Louis XV required her to find a proper sponsor.
 For this, the Duke of Richelieu eventually found Madame de Béarn, who was bribed by the settlement of her huge gambling debts.

 On the first attempt at the presentation, Madame de Béarn panicked and feigned a sprained ankle.
-The second occasion was cancelled when the king fell off his hunting horse and broke his arm.
+The second occasion was cancelled when the king fell off his horse while hunting and broke his arm.
 Finally, Jeanne was presented at court on 22 April 1769, amid a cacophony of gossip among the crowds outside the palace and the courtiers in the Hall of Mirrors.
 She wore a silvery white gown brocaded with gold, bedecked in jewels sent by the king the night before, and with huge side panniers, whose like had never been seen.
 Her spectacular coiffure was worked up even as she kept the court waiting.